PostgreSQL now function

 SELECT DATE_TRUNC('minute', CURRENT_TIMESTAMP::timestamp);

-With or without time zone, dates and timestamps are all similar, during times intervals and with or without time zone are compared to another value of a similar data type.
+With or without a time zone, dates and timestamps are similar.
+During time intervals, they are compared to another value of a comparable data type, regardless of whether the time zone is specified.

-Once we differentiate a timestamp without a time zone to timestamp with a time zone, the prior value is meant to be given within the time zone described by the TimeZone configuration parameter and is rotated to UTC for differentiation to the latest value which is already within UTC.
+Once we differentiate a timestamp without a time zone from a timestamp with a time zone, the prior value is intended to be given within the time zone described by the TimeZone configuration parameter.
+It is converted to UTC for differentiation from the latest value, which is already in UTC.

-Likewise, a date value is supposed to explain midnight in the TimeZone when we compare it to a timestamp.
+Likewise, a date value is intended to represent midnight in the TimeZone when compared to a timestamp.
 Let’s check the syntax for now.

 SELECT CURRENT_TIMESTAMP(0)::TIMESTAMP WITHOUT TIME ZONE;